davidterroso/D/documentation.md

  ┃ ┃                                 # and testing of the segmentation models
  ┃ ┗ volumes_info.csv # Contains the number of voxels per fluid class of each volume, with their respective vendor and ordered
  ┃                    # by their index
+ ┣ unet_big_imgs # Folder that contains the relevant images output from the unet_big.ipynb file ┃ ┣ Run013_training_error.png # PNG file which contains the plots of the training and evaluation error in Run013
+ ┃ ┗ ...
+ ┣ unet_preliminar_imgs # Folder that contains the relevant images output from the unet_preliminar.ipynb file ┃ ┣ Run1_training_error.png # PNG file which contains the plots of the training and evaluation error in Run1
+ ┃ ┗ ...
+ ┣ unet_random_imgs # Folder that contains the relevant images output from the unet_random.ipynb file ┃ ┣ Run001_training_error.png # PNG file which contains the plots of the training and evaluation error in Run001
+ ┃ ┗ ...
+ ┣ unet_random_improved_imgs # Folder that contains the relevant images output from the unet_random_improved.ipynb file ┃ ┣ Run021_training_error.png # PNG file which contains the plots of the training and evaluation error in Run021
+ ┃ ┗ ...
+ ┣ unet_vertical_imgs # Folder that contains the relevant images output from the unet_vertical.ipynb file ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
+ ┃ ┗ ...
+ ┣ unet_vertical_variability_imgs # Folder that contains the relevant images output from the unet_vertical_variability.ipynb file
+ ┃ ┣ Run035_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
+ ┃ ┗ ...
  ┣ .gitignore # Declares the files that must not be updated to git ┣ documentation.md # Project documentation
+ ┣ estimate_volume.py # Code used to estimate the volume of each fluid in the infered masks ┣ paths.py # File that contains the paths to relevant folders.
+This file is not updated.
  ┣ pipeline.ipynb # Project's pre-processing pipeline code, before training the networks ┣ plot_logs.py # Plots the training and validation errors of a run ┣ README.md # Front page of the project, used to orient the user